Download PDF: About the University of Nevada, Reno

 About the University of Nevada, Reno

 The University of Nevada, Reno is a place of unexpected beauty and history, with an impressive breadth of academic programs and the state’s largest research portfolio.
-The University has an enrollment of 18,000 students.
+The University has an enrollment of nearly 19,000 students.

 A Place of Beauty and History: Founded in 1874 in Elko, Nev., as the state’s land-grant higher education institution, the University of Nevada moved to Reno in 1885.
 The University’s main campus is minutes away from downtown Reno’s Truckee River Whitewater Park and less than an hour away from Lake Tahoe and skiing.
 With the Sierra Nevada as its backdrop, the campus is designated as a state arboretum because of its wide variety of trees, shrubs and flowers.
 Its historic Quadrangle and surrounding original campus are designated as a Historic District on the National Register of Historic Places.
 At the north end of the Quad sits the statue of John Mackay, a gift funded by the family of the famed Comstock Lode mining czar and created by Gutzon Borglum, the artist who carved Mount Rushmore.
 The family also funded the creation of the Mackay School of Mines, today the world-renowned Mackay School of Earth Sciences and Engineering.